 A Fellow’s Success Story – Ms Lien Anh Tong: Promoting a reading culture in Viet Nam to advance lifelong learning

-More than 8,000 community learning centres (CLCs) across Viet Nam have reading corners as a result of a national strategy to promote a reading culture in the country.
+More than 300 community learning centres (CLCs) across Viet Nam have new reading corners as a result of a national strategy to promote a reading culture in the country.
 The strategy was developed by Ms Lien Anh Tong, a specialist in the Ministry of Education and Training’s Continuing Education Department, during a UNESCO Institute for Lifelong Learning (UIL) CONFINTEA fellowship in 2016.

 Developed by the ministry with the involvement of the Ministry of Culture, Sports and Tourism and Ministry of Communication and Information Technology, key elements of the strategy have been adopted in the ‘Developing a reading culture in the Community until 2020’ Orientation 2030 strategy, approved by Prime Minister Nguyễn Xuân Phúc in 2017.
 The next step is to integrate the strategy into the National Plan to Develop Lifelong Learning in Viet Nam (2021–2030), Vision 2045.

 Promoting a culture of reading through quality literate environments is a key component within the country’s lifelong learning approach.
 Ms Tong reflects: ‘The reading culture in Viet Nam is still a big problem.
-During the CONFINTEA fellowship programme, I developed the strategy to address this gap, which included components such as policy advocacy, public awareness-raising through media, promotion of reading for adults through CLCs’ reading corners, and support to civil groups in implementing their reading promotion initiatives.
+During the CONFINTEA fellowship programme, I developed the strategy to contribute to addressing this gap, which included components such as policy advocacy, public awareness-raising through media, promotion of reading for adults through CLCs’ reading corners, and support to civil groups in implementing their reading promotion initiatives.
 I received great support from UIL staff to finish the proposed strategy during my stay at Hamburg.
 However, what I like the most is their follow-up support after the programme has finished.”

 From 2011 to 2017, UIL welcomed 38 fellows (19 men and 19 women, 31 of whom were government officials and 7 NGO representatives) from 32 countries.
 The last cycle was organized in November 2017.